Grades 7–12 Program

 Do you send out report cards?

-We send out one report card at the end of each school year.
 Throughout the year, student academic achievement is reported on a live and continuous basis through our PowerSchool student management portal.
 Students receive login credentials that allow them to view course outlines, marks, and late and absentee reporting.
 Parents will use the same login information to gain access to our PowerSchool reporting system.
+A final report card is available for download, in PDF format, at the end of June.

 What are the days off throughout the year?